GaloisInc/BESSPIN-Demonstrator/README.md

 The demonstrator is designed for two people - a *driver* and a *hacker*. *Driver*'s role is to drive the car to the airport.
 The exact route doesn't matter, as the car is on an island, and all roads eventually end up at the airport.
 Simply exploring the area is just fine as well.

-*Hacker*'s role is to exploit a vulnerability in the car's Over-The-Air (OTA) update server, gain access to the Infotainment system, and hack both the infotainment and critical systems (brakes, steering, throttle, transmission)
+*Hacker*'s role is to exploit a vulnerability in the car's OTA Update server, gain access to the Infotainment system, and hack both the Infotainment and critical systems (brakes, steering, throttle, transmission)

 ![start of the scenario](assets/start_of_the_scenario.jpg)